MiloBuwalda/uva-prog-c/20 Lectures/000 Week 0/10 Friday.md

 > 5. Have fun!

 How can we improve on this algorithm?
-3
-Computer Science 50
-Fall 2011
-Scribe Notes
-Week 0 Friday: September 2, 2011
-Andrew Sellergren

 * Consider step 1.
 We forgot to mention that we need to open the bag first.
 But now think about a second round of sandwich making.
 Now the bag is already open, so we don’t need a step to open it.
 To handle this case, let’s add a condition that we only open the bag if it’s closed to begin with.
-We might represent this in “pseudocode,” that is, a mock programming language we use just to express our ideas, like so: if bag is closed open bag
+We might represent this in “pseudocode,” that is, a mock programming language we use just to express our ideas, like so:

+    if bag is closed
+    open bag

 The indentation indicates that the second line of code should only be executed if the first line is true.

 * Now we need to account for the loaf of bread being sliced or not.
-We can do this with a two-pronged condition, i.e. if-else: if bag is closed open bag if loaf is already sliced remove two slices from open end else if it isn’t sliced remove bread from bag cut two slices of bread from loaf
+We can do this with a two-pronged condition, i.e. if-else:

+    if bag is closed
+    open bag
+    if loaf is already sliced
+    remove two slices from open end
+    else if it isn’t sliced
+    remove bread from bag
+    cut two slices of bread from loaf

 Of course, at any point, we could deteriorate to complete ridiculousness.
 For example, we could insist on cutting irregularly shaped slices.
 However, for the sake of sanity, let’s keep moving forward.

 * Now we place the slices of bread on the table and start thinking about the peanut butter.
 Here, too, we must account for the jar being either open or closed.
 Even if it’s open, we need to account for the so-called corner case of this being the first time we ever opened the jar given that there is a plastic inner seal.
 By corner case, we simply mean a situation that we rarely have to handle but which, if left unhandled, causes unexpected behavior.
+So to continue our algorithm:

+    if bag is closed
+    open bag
-So to continue our algorithm: if bag is closed open bag if loaf is already sliced remove two slices from open end else if it isn’t sliced remove bread from bag cut two slices of bread from loaf put slices on table separately open the jar of peanut butter if jar is sealed unseal jar
+    if loaf is already sliced
+    remove two slices from open end
+    else if it isn’t sliced
+    remove bread from bag
+    cut two slices of bread from loaf put slices on table separately
-4
-Computer Science 50
-Fall 2011
-Scribe Notes
-Week 0 Friday: September 2, 2011
-Andrew Sellergren
+    open the jar of peanut butter
+    if jar is sealed
+    unseal jar
     pick up knife
     put knife in peanut butter
     scoop out 2 tablespoons of peanut butter

 And so on.
 The takeaway here is that there are countless opportunities to make mistakes such as failing to handle corner cases.

-4
-Binary and Hard Drives (30:00–45:00)
+## Binary and Hard Drives (30:00–45:00)
 * So far we’ve used only pseudocode, a non-programming language, to ex- press our ideas.
 As we make the transition to true programming languages like C, we’ll need to be extra careful about syntax.
 Even a single missing